-For speed and adrenalin junkies, a giant tyrolean zip line zooming over the ski pistes from one mountain top to another is definitely a bucket list activity.
-The one in Orcieres 1850 is 1.9km long and you travel at speeds of up to 130km per hour!
+For speed and adrenalin junkies to fill their lungs with fresh mountain air this winter, a giant Tyrolean zip line zooming over the ski pistes from one mountain top to another is definitely a bucket list activity.
+The one in Orcières 1850 is 1.9km long and you travel at speeds of up to 130km per hour!

-Unlike traditional zip lines where you are sitting in a harness and zooming down on a pulley, this requires a full body contraption and you zip down head first on your stomach – much more aerodynamic and scary!
+Unlike traditional zip lines where you are sitting in a harness and zooming down on a pulley, this requires a full-body contraption and you zip down headfirst on your stomach – much more aerodynamic and exhilarating!

-It is over pretty quickly with the whole descent taking just over a minute so not much time to take in the views but you will be rewarded for your courage with a high that will last for the rest of the day!
+It is over pretty quickly, with the whole descent taking just over a minute, so not much time to take in the stunning winter landscape, but you will be rewarded for your courage with a high that will last for the rest of the day!

-Flying high over the Alps is both exhilarating and relaxing and for beginners is possible as a tandem experience usually lasting 10 – 20 minutes.
+Combine thrills with breathtaking panoramic views by gliding over the snow-capped mountains in a paraglider.
+Flying high over the Alps is both thrilling and relaxing and for beginners, it is possible as a tandem experience, usually lasting 10 – 20 minutes.

-Once you have got over the fear of skiing off the edge of a mountain, you can relax in the calm above the hubbub of the resort and take in the breathtaking views of the mountains beneath you.
+Once you have overcome the fear of skiing off a mountain edge, you can relax in the calm above the hubbub of the resort and take in the breathtaking views of the mountains beneath you.

-Paragliding in winter is done on skis but you don’t need to be an expert skier for a tandem paragliding experience as the instructor will do the landing for you.
+Paragliding or speedriding in winter is done on skis, but you don’t need to be an expert skier for a tandem paragliding experience – the instructor will do the landing for you.
 You just need to be stable enough on skis to slide over the edge and then ski back down to the resort from where you land, which is usually a green or blue run.

-You can snowkite using skis or a snowboard so choose whichever you are most comfortable on.
+You can snowkite using skis or a snowboard, so choose whichever you are most comfortable on.
 You need to be at ESF 2 star ski level or higher and be able to ski down a blue piste comfortably to try snowkiting.
-The basic skills are relatively easy to master and you will quickly be doing jumps and flips you had no idea you were capable of!
+The basic skills are easy to master, and you will quickly be doing jumps and flips you had no idea you were capable of!